 Andrew Miller, DVM, DACVP

 My laboratory is focused primarily on studying the mechanisms underlying neurologic disease in animals utilizing both spontaneously arising disease and experimental models in a variety of laboratory animal species.
-One current focus of my lab is in validating the dog as a model for human brain cancer, primarily meningeal and glial tumors.
+One current focus of my lab is in utilizing the dog as a model for human brain cancer, primarily meningeal and glial tumors.
 This is being done through a variety of histologic, immunohistochemical, and molecular studies in both the dog and cat.
 We are especially interested in determining the roles that novel gene mutations have in the genesis of canine and feline meningioma and are utilizing RNAseq to better understand the transcriptome of this tumor.
 We are also actively involved in studying the immune cell microenvironment in canine brain tumors in order to determine if a relationship exists between immune cell infiltration and postsurgical outcome.
-Other research projects included characterizing novel causes of neurologic disease in companion animals and studying other spontaneously occurring neoplasia in the dog, namely soft tissue sarcomas.
-Lastly, I provide pathology support to a variety of research collaborators throughout the United States including Dr. Tricia Burdo at Temple University and Dr. Ken Williams at Boston College.
+Other active areas of research in my laboratory include analyzing the RNA transcriptome of canine soft tissue sarcomas, a common, but understudied tumor, in the dog.
+Due to my expertise in nonhuman primate pathology, I maintain numerous collaborations with researchers throughout the country aiding in various research studies.

 - Residency, Veterinary Anatomic Pathology, Cornell University, 2008